Our podcast on recruitment in Japan with Kevin Holdaway from Gplus Media. Listen on Apple Podcasts

 The Japanese cherish their privacy and are not fans of putting their details out there on the internet.

 In contrast, social networks such as Twitter and YouTube have seen more success because they offer anonymity and allow users to sign-up with usernames rather than a real name.
-This cultural trait makes it difficult to find candidates’ details on the internet and as a result we wouldn’t recommend online talent sourcing.
+This means that the internet has not been as good a tool for finding talent as it has been in other countries, but things may be changing – particularly for younger Japanese candidates.

 Interviewing Japanese Candidates